 As we face the climate crisis we not only have to do so with passion and commitment, but with thoughtful and effective strategies for action.
-Here you will find a closer look at current climate campaigns and movements and the strategies behind them.
+Here you will find our work on strategy around the UN climate negotiations, together with a closer look at other current climate campaigns and movements and the strategies behind them.

-Getting Action on Climate: New Series of Campaign Profiles
+Getting Action on Climate: Series of Campaign Profiles

 The Keystone XL Series

-Published in October 2011, ‘Beating Goliath’ gathers case studies from previous successful campaigns against corporations, looking at how they won and what we can learn from them.
+Published Oct 2011.
+‘Beating Goliath’ gathers case studies from previous successful campaigns against corporations, looking at how they won and what we can learn from them.
 As well as analysing strategies and tactics it provides links to many useful resources for activists.
 ‘Beating Goliath’ covers campaigns against a range of different corporate abuses, and highlights six profiles of climate justice campaigns in particular.